By Roy Burner (Minister of the Gospel)

-Sin is no longer concealed, or kept in the closet, but openly proclaimed as an acceptable lifestyle, even though it is condemned in God's Word.
-Scripture tells us that the wrath of God (a blast of God) is revealed from heaven against all ungodliness and unrighteousness of men, who hold (or suppress) the truth in unrighteousness (Romans 1:18).
+Sin is no longer concealed but openly proclaimed as an acceptable lifestyle; even though it is condemned in God's Word.
+Scripture tells us that the wrath of God (a blast of God) is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).

 A Bible commentary noted: Since sin personally offends God no one should be surprised that sin makes God angry.
 Ungodliness is failure in the religious realm.
 Unrighteousness is failure in the moral sphere or injustice toward man.